jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **It is ok to change your mind.** Ability to change your mind based on existing or new information is a super power.
 Don't stick on to a bad decision.

 - **Minimize long term regret.** One way to differentiate stuff that matters vs that doesn't matter is to ask yourself if you'll care about it in the future?
 Fake stuff that matters usually has a sharp peak of seeming to matter in the near term but actually does not matter in the future.
-When making a decision project yourself forward to age 80 and say, "Okay, now I'm looking back on my life.
-I want to minimize the number of regrets I have".
+Remember, most failures are one-time costs.
+Most regrets are recurring costs.
+The pain of inaction stings longer than the pain of incorrect action.

 - **Optimize for speed.** If a decision is reversible, the biggest risk is moving too slow.
 If a decision is irreversible, the biggest risk is moving too fast.